Cartography-jpl/geocal/README.md

 We also generate python documentation for all of the python code.
 This is available in for example in ipython using the normal "help(class)".

-We will generate html documentation of geocal python "real soon now".

 ## Building